The Best Wall Oven Reviews for 2020

 We are somewhat disappointed in the very limited choice of Fagor wall ovens to choose from.
 There are only four and all come in a single-oven format.
 Also, all four are electric so those who are after a gas or steam oven or someone who wants a microwave will be out of luck.
 At least there is some variety in how their single ovens are laid out.
 They come in a small 24” cavity and a much larger 30” cavity.
 Also, Fagor is one of the few brands on the market to offer right and left-opening side doors on their models.
 We have seen people purchase one of each and place them side by side on a wall to make a very stylish display and somewhat work around their not being a true double wall oven choice.

 These are budget products and you are somewhat reminded of that when you see them.
 They don’t give off that “premium” feel that more expensive products do.
 The display, while digital, resembles something you would find on a cheap alarm clock.
 And Fagor has used standard mechanical knobs and buttons instead of going with the touch display.
 In our opinion, this is a more aged look and may stick out some when surrounded by more progressive appliances in a kitchen.

 There is no other way to put it.
 These wall ovens are extremely affordable.
-In fact, they are some of the most affordable you will find anywhere.
-Given the extremely low price, we can’t be too picky, and we actually are pleasantly surprised with some of the pros of these products.
-However, you can really tell that it is a budget item when it comes to the looks and build quality.
+They are some of the most affordable you will find anywhere.
+Given the extremely low price, we can’t be too picky, and we are pleasantly surprised with some of the pros of these products.
+However, you can tell that it is a budget item when it comes to the looks and build quality.

 Overall Rating –